 CLEE’s offshore wind initiative brings together stakeholders from a wide array of sectors (including government (federal, state, local, tribal), wind developers, environmental justice organizations, labor representatives, fishing representatives, environmental protection groups, port managers, and more) to improve communication throughout the offshore wind planning process.
 CLEE first began its work on California offshore wind (OSW) in 2020 by convening various stakeholders to discuss the challenges of, and attempt to find common ground on, environmental mitigation in offshore wind development.
 In 2022, CLEE held a convening series to advance discussions around topics like transmission and federal lease stipulations, among other topics.
 In addition to holding stakeholder discussions and conducting outreach, CLEE conducts policy research and generates recommendations about offshore wind planning topics.
 Expand the sections below to learn more about CLEE’s offshore wind initiative.

-In June 2021, CLEE published an offshore wind report on the OSW planning process in California, noting regulatory and policy challenges and urging the inclusion of stakeholder and tribal voices in the state’s emerging industry to ensure equitable and effective development in the state.
+In June 2021, CLEE published an offshore wind report on the OSW planning process in California, Envisioning Offshore Wind for California, noting regulatory and policy challenges and urging the inclusion of stakeholder and tribal voices in the state’s emerging industry to ensure equitable and effective development in the state.
 The report also pointed to a lack of spaces in which dialogue between stakeholders could occur.
 State and federal agency workshops at the time were few and far between and there were no gathering places, either real or virtual, for those interested in the future of offshore wind to share concerns, obtain information, and discuss common needs.

 The report suggests priority actions to ensure a comprehensive, strategic approach to this new-to-California industry.
 It builds from input provided during two workshops from a wide range of participants, including local governments, non-profit organizations, labor representatives, fishermen, renewable energy developers, and more.
 CLEE convened these workshops with the intent of catalyzing broad and open conversations around OSW and determining potential pathways for future state action.